Announcing the 2nd KLASICA Taipei Symposium

-Travel cost from locations outside Taiwan and return are the responsibility of participants.
-People attending the World Social Science Forum in Fukuoka, Japan 25-28 September 2018 can make arrangements to fly directly from Fukuoka to Taipei and return – about 2 hours each way non-stop for 100-430 € round-trip.
+NOTE: People attending the World Social Science Forum in Fukuoka, Japan from 25 to 28 September 2018 can make arrangements to fly directly from Fukuoka to Taipei and return – about 2 hours each way non-stop for 100-430 € round-trip.

 The symposium will begin with an informal gathering and dinner on the evening of Saturday, 29 September and conclude at around 17:00 on Tuesday, 2 October.

 Please send the following information to Ms. Angela Borowski at email@example.com: